 - Retail and CPG: In a year of rapid, foundational changes in consumer behavior, SymphonyAI’s expansive suite of retail and CPG-focused solutions helped customers significantly reduce inventory and waste to quickly adapt to new levels of demand.

 - Manufacturing and heavy industry: SymphonyAI advanced its industrial AI platform to help customers increase reliability and availability and reduce risk via AI-based anomaly detection and machinery monitoring.
 The company expanded its AI solutions for digital manufacturing plant operations, operational visibility, and frontline work orchestration.

-- Financial services: SymphonyAI launched Sensa AML as a unique solution to combat financial crime and money laundering by discovering hidden suspicious activity and helping investigators pinpoint truly fraudulent activity.
+- Financial crime prevention: SymphonyAI launched Sensa AML as a unique solution to combat financial crime and money laundering by discovering hidden suspicious activity and helping investigators pinpoint truly fraudulent activity.

 - Media and entertainment: SymphonyAI introduced a new digital media distribution management solution that automates and normalizes distribution platform datasets to identify rapid consumer behavioral changes and surface predictive insights and actionable, prescriptive recommendations on content performance and value.
 The solution adds to an already robust offering that manages over $8B in linear content distribution.

 - IT service management: New automation and engagement features in the SymphonyAI IT service management solution launched in 2021 for improved service experiences and increased automation.
 The capabilities help lower costs and IT management complexity while increasing efficiency and productivity.